Gospel of Mark: Authorship and date

-An early Christian tradition deriving from Papias of Hierapolis (c.
-60) regards the Gospel as being based on the preaching of Saint Peter, as recorded by John Mark, a companion and interpreter of Peter.
-Most scholars argue that it was written anonymously, and that the name of Mark was attached to it to link it to an authoritative figure, according to Adela Yarbro Collins, already early on, and not in a later stage of the early Church history.
-(Note: Adela Yarbro Collins, a Biblical scholar at Yale Divinity School, notes that Paul's letter to Philemon also mentions a Mark, which may be the same as the Mark from Acts.
-While it may be possible that the Gospel of Mark was written by this Mark, many scholars argue against this possibility, given the contradictions between Paul and Mark's theology and literary aspects.)
-Helen Bond also argues that the name goes back to the earliest period of circulation and claims that the Gospel was written by somebody named Mark.
-Gerd Theissen also argues for homonimity.
-Scholarship is inconclusive on authorship, with some denying that the gospel was written by anyone named Mark while others accept the view John Mark was the author.
-Others argue the gospel was written by a Mark not mentioned in the Bible or connected to Peter.
-It is usually dated through the eschatological discourse in Mark 13, which scholars interpret as pointing to the First Jewish–Roman War (66–74 AD)—a war that led to the destruction of the Second Temple in 70 AD.
+An early Christian tradition recorded by Papias of Hierapolis (c.
+60), an Apostolic Father who had met 'the Elder' and the daughters of Philip the Evangelist, regards the Gospel as being based on the preaching of Saint Peter, as recorded by John Mark, a companion and interpreter of Peter.
+The author is not named in the text, as was common for bioi of the time; biographies by Plutarch and Suetonius also did not name themselves within the text.
+The practice also has literary counterparts with the Hebrew Bible and Near Eastern historiography.
+Surviving manuscripts of the Gospel carry the superscription εὐαγγέλιον κατὰ Μάρκον ("The Gospel according to Mark") or its shorter equivalent κατὰ Μάρκον, without variance, unlike more disputed works such as the Epistle to the Hebrews.
+Some scholars such as Hengel argue that such uniformity indicates the title was attached at an early stage of the text's transmission.
+There remains much debate among scholars, with some denying that the gospel was written by anyone named Mark, others accepting the view that John Mark was the author.
+Some, such as Theissen and Moloney, argue the gospel was written by a Mark not mentioned in the Bible or connected to Peter.

+The Gospel is usually dated through the eschatological discourse in Mark 13, which scholars interpret as pointing to the First Jewish–Roman War (66–74 AD)—a war that led to the destruction of the Second Temple in 70 AD.
 This would place the composition of Mark either immediately after the destruction or during the years immediately prior.
 (Note: Leander 2013 refers to Hengel 1985 and Collins 2007 as arguing for a dating immediately before 70 AD, and to Theissen 1992, Incigneri 2003, Head 2004 and Kloppenborg 2005 as arguing for a dating immediately after 70 AD.
 Leander also refers to the minority position of Crossley 2004, who proposed a much earlier c.
 35–45 AD dating, listing reviews that point out the problems with Crossley's argument.)
 According to Rafael Rodriguez, most scholars place Mark during the buildup of the First Jewish-Roman War (65–70 AD), while a plurality date it shortly afterwards (71–75 AD).
 According to Helen Bond, there is a "growing consensus" that Mark was written in the early to mid-70s.
 The dating around 70 AD is not dependent on the naturalistic argument that Jesus could not have made an accurate prophecy; scholars like Michael Barber and Amy-Jill Levine argue the historical Jesus predicted the destruction of the Temple.
-Whether the Gospels were composed before or after 70 AD, according to Bas van Os, the lifetime of various eyewitnesses that includes Jesus's own family through the end of the First Century is very likely statistically.
+According to Bas van Os, whether the Gospel was composed before or after 70 AD, that it was written within the lifetime of various eyewitnesses (including members of Jesus' own family) is likely.
 Markus Bockmuehl finds this structure of lifetime memory in various early Christian traditions.